Parker, FL Demographics

 A map of Parker's Population by Race

-Of the 955 places in Florida, Parker is the 523rd most populous.
+Parker is ranked the 505th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Parker was ranked the 523rd most populous place in the 2020 Census.

 Parker's White Population